gosu/chingu/README.new.md

 ## BASICS / EXAMPLES

 ### Chingu::Window

 With Gosu your main window inherits from Gosu::Window, in Chingu we use Chingu::Window instead.
-It's a basic Gosu::Window with extra cheese on top of it, like, keyboard handling, automatic update/draw calls for all gameobjects, fps counting, etc.
+It's a basic Gosu::Window with extra cheese on top of it, like keyboard handling, automatic `update`/`draw` calls for all gameobjects, fps counting, etc.

 You're probably familiar with this very common Gosu pattern: